vcwebio/conteco.controlplane.base/docs/CONTROLPLANE-API-RELEASE.md

 # `release` API - Full

+__`--info`__
+Returns summary information for the repository relevant to the current context.

-`controlplane.base` is the sole implementer of the `build` API.
+`controlplane.base` is the sole implementer of the `release` API.

-The `release` API consists of one method without flags.
+The API method does not implement any flags.

-It pushes both image tags from the image to the associated image registry.

 -----
 [`controlplane.base`](../README.md) >> `release` API - Full